Atlas Shrugged: Influence and legacy

 In the years immediately following the novel's publication, Rand faced intense opposition from William F. Buckley Jr. and other contributors to the conservative National Review magazine, which published numerous criticisms of her writings and ideas.
 In the 21st century, the novel was referred to more positively by some conservatives.
 In 2005, Republican Congressman Paul Ryan said that Rand was "the reason I got into public service", and he required his staff members to read Atlas Shrugged, although in 2012 he said his supposed devotion to Rand was "an urban legend".
 In 2006, Clarence Thomas, an associate justice of the Supreme Court of the United States, cited Atlas Shrugged as among his favorite novels.

 Following the 2008 financial crisis, conservative commentators suggested the book as a warning against a socialistic reaction to the crisis.
 Several conservative commentators, such as Neal Boortz, Glenn Beck, and Rush Limbaugh, offered praise of the book on their respective radio and television programs.

 In January 2009, conservative writer Stephen Moore wrote an article in The Wall Street Journal titled "Atlas Shrugged From Fiction to Fact in 52 Years", and two months later Republican Congressman John Campbell said, "People are starting to feel like we're living through the scenario that happened in Atlas Shrugged."
-Outside of the United States, the novel has been cited as an influence by right-wing politicians such Siv Jensen in Norway, as well as Ayelet Shaked in Israel.
+Outside of the United States, the novel has been cited as an influence by right-wing politicians such as Siv Jensen in Norway, as well as Ayelet Shaked in Israel.

 References to Atlas Shrugged have appeared in a variety of other popular entertainments.
 In the first season of the drama series Mad Men, Bert Cooper urges Don Draper to read the book, and Don's sales pitch tactic to a client indicates he has been influenced by the strike plot.
 Less positive mentions of the novel occur in episodes of the animated comedies Futurama, where it appears among the library of books flushed down to the sewers to be read only by grotesque mutants, and South Park, where a newly literate character gives up on reading after experiencing Atlas Shrugged.

 The critically acclaimed 2007 video game BioShock is widely considered to be a response to Atlas Shrugged.
 The story depicts a society that has collapsed due to Objectivism, and significant characters in the game owe their naming to Rand's work, which the game's creator Ken Levine read amidst undergraduate studies of 20th century fiction.
 In 2013, it was announced that Galt's Gulch, a settlement for libertarian devotees named for John Galt's safe haven, would be established near Santiago in Chile; however, the project collapsed amid accusations of fraud.